 In order for students to progress from first to second year FSA award amounts they must complete 30 converted credits (see above).
 Students will be eligible for second year award amounts once they have completed 30 converted credits.
 No students will reach 60 converted credits under the current FSTM curriculum.
-Currently, First-Year loans are \$4,700.00 per semester.
+Currently, First-Year loans are \$4,700.00 per semester for independent students.

-Any student taking the complete Direct-Entry curriculum will be eligible for first-year award amounts from Year 1 Term 1 through Year 2 Term 2.
-Second-year award amounts may be available in Year 2 Term 3 through the end of the program.
-Currently, Second-Year loans are \$5,200.00 per semester.
+Any eligible student taking the complete Direct-Entry curriculum can qualify for first-year award amounts from Year 1, Term 1 through Year 2, Term 2.
+Second-year award 2015-2016 FSTM Catalog, Volume XIX, Number 1 amounts may be available in Year 2, Term 3 through the end of the program.
+Currently, Second-Year loans are \$5,200.00 per semester for independent students.